 | 5-Year Total Value | Power + CapEx + infrastructure avoided | $87T+ | Protocol fee | $87T+ saved |

 Numbers modeled on current H100 GPU benchmarks, Dominion Energy published rate data, and publicly available Loudoun County infrastructure reporting.
 Trust queries modeled as a conservative 15% of total AI agent workload at projected 2030 agentic commerce scale.
+AEGIS payload architecture: 4096-bit, 8-section (S0–S7), cache-line-aligned binary records with dual Ed25519 + FN-DSA (FIPS 206) post-quantum signatures.
+97%+ of trust decisions complete from binary payload alone with zero GPU inference.
 Full methodology available under NDA.

 AEGIS is not a research project.
 It is not vaporware.
-The architecture is fully specified and the cryptographic framework is proven — implementation is underway, but progress is constrained by the realities of bootstrapping critical infrastructure without institutional backing.
+The architecture is fully specified, the cryptographic framework is proven, and the provisional patent is filed (USPTO App.
+64/014,140).
+Implementation is underway, but progress is constrained by the realities of bootstrapping critical infrastructure without institutional backing.
 Every day of underfunding is another day the grid gets more constrained and the problem compounds.
 The question is whether you want to be part of the solution before it ships without you.

 Request Confidential Briefing →